Protect your business online

 - limit sending and receiving of certain types of email attachments

 Modern operating systems and network software will help you to achieve most of this, but you will need to manage the registration of users and user authentication systems - eg passwords.
 For more information, read NCSC's introduction to identity and access management controls.

 Put up a firewall

-Firewalls are effectively gatekeepers between your computer and the internet, and one of the major barriers to prevent the spread of cyber threats such as viruses and malware.
-Make sure that you set up your firewall devices properly, and check them regularly to ensure they have the latest software/firmware updates installed, or they may not be fully effective.
+Firewalls are effectively gatekeepers between your computer and the internet.
+They act as a barrier to prevent the spread of cyber threats such as viruses and malware.
+It's important to set up firewall devices properly and check them regularly to ensure their software/firmware is up to date, or they may not be fully effective.
 Read more about firewalls in server security.

 Use security software

 You should use security software, such as anti-spyware, anti-malware and anti-virus programs, to help detect and remove malicious code if it slips into your network.
-Discover how to detect spam, malware and virus attacks.
+See out detailed guidance to help you detect spam, malware and virus attacks.

 Update programs and systems regularly